I have completed my BE project topic based on – How we can set ‘An Automatic Solar tracking system?’ For which I have used Micro-controller.

 2. ATmel89S52 Microcontroller

-In this project, the ATmel89S52 (8 bit) microcontroller is used.
+ATmel89S52 8 bit microcontroller is used in this project.
 It has a total of 40 pins.
-Out of 4o pins having 4 different ports P0, P1, P2, and P3.
+Out of 40 pins having 4 different ports P0, P1, P2, and P3.
 And each port has 8 I/O lines, timer/counters, interrupt, oscillator, ground, power supply.

 The 5V electrical power supply provides to the microcontroller for the operation.
 It is used to perform I/O operations and the execution of the program according to the input signal.